PCSB-App-Team/PCSB-Event-App-Grievances/README.md

 Greivance App

 1. Find buttons for routing to user's grievance and admin screen.
 2. find TODOs in grievance.dart and new_grievance_screen.dart.
+Find fire_base_document_format.jpg.
 3. ignore logo.png in /images/, take only space1_grievances.